openspyrit/spyrit/README.md

 a = torch.randn(64,64);
 ```

 A minimal exemple can be found [here](https://github.com/openspyrit/spyrit/blob/master/.github/workflows/example.py).
-To run it, you can do
+To run it, clone or download the file and you can do:

 ```
-cd spyrit
-python .github/workflows/example.py
+python example.py
 ```

 ## Contributing